 Sweet, dried, and full of nutritional qualities, dates have become pretty popular in recent years.
 Let’s have a look at the benefits of this tropical fruit.

 Dates are the fruits of the date palm tree that is usually found in the tropical regions of the world.
-Almost all the dates that are found in stores are dried and can be recognised by their wrinkled appearance.
+Almost all the dates that are found in stores are dried and can be recognized by their wrinkled appearance.
 The variety of the fresh date can be determined by the size.
-Fresh dates are small in size, with colour ranging from bright red to bright yellow.
-The most consumed variety of dates are the Medjool and Deglet Noor dates.
+Fresh dates are small in size, with colors ranging from bright red to bright yellow.
+The most consumed variety of dates is the Medjool and Deglet Noor dates.
 Chewy and sweet in taste, there are lots of advantages to eating dates.
 Have a look!

-Dried dates are high in fibre.
-Just adding dates to your everyday diet increases the fibre intake for your body.
-The high amount of fibre in dates is beneficial to the digestive system and also prevents constipation.
-Benefits of eating dates also include blood sugar control as fibre slows down the digestion process and prevents blood levels from spiking.
+Dried dates are high in fiber.
+Just adding dates to your everyday diet increases your fiber intake for your body.
+The high amount of fiber in dates is beneficial to the digestive system and also prevents constipation.
+Benefits of eating dates also include blood sugar control as fiber slows down the digestion process and prevents blood levels from spiking.
 This means the calories from a single date are enough to keep your health in excellent condition.

 One of the health benefits of the date is that it’s rich in anti-oxidants, which protect your cells from harmful free radicals.
 Free radicals are unstable molecules that cause harmful reactions in your body and can even lead to diseases.